 Dustin - Great points about the safety pins and petroleum jelly.
 We did t

-Our University of Alabama patented solar desalination product uses no electricity, has no filters to replace, can be taken anywhere and extracts pure water from any contaminated water source.
+You can remove radiation from any water source with this patented solar desalination product that uses no electricity.
+There's no filters to replace, can be taken anywhere and extracts pure water from any contaminated water source.
 It removes radiation, fluoride, salt, pesticides, bacteria, dirt and other contaminants from any water.
 It aids people to be prepared for disasters.

 king neeceDate 9/19/2013